conix-security/zer0m0n/README.md

 To patch cuckoo, you will need the files in the "bin" directory to patch cuckoo and prepare the host.

  1- First patch cuckoo using the .patch file, in order to support the driver.
+If you're updating from a previously patched version, just unzip the cuckoo_files.zip file and merge folders :].

     - copy "cuckoo.patch" to your cuckoo root directory